A’s select Jacob Wilson with 6th overall pick

 However, there are big question marks about his capacity to generate power, as he doesn’t usually drive the ball very hard or far and averages a nearly 0 degree launch angle.
 His ceiling may be limited by that lack of pop but his hit tool, strong defense, and high baseball IQ give him a pretty high floor as a major league infielder.

-With all the said, here’s a video of Wilson driving a deep go-ahead grand slam.
+With all that said, here’s a video of Wilson driving a deep go-ahead grand slam to left field.

 Jacob Wilson is the newest addition to the Oakland Athletics organization #Athletics #RootedInOakland pic.twitter.com/KkboYEqaYF— Uprooted (@uprootedoakland) July 9, 2023